OpenTechSchool/python-data-intro/core/strings.md

         line = line.strip()
         # Do something with each line

 We need a way to split each line into the name and the vote.
-Thankfully, Python comes with dozens of string functions including one called [split()](http://docs.python.org/3.3/library/stdtypes.html#str.split).
-Have a look at the linked documentation for `split()` and see if you can figure out how to split each line into the name and the vote.
+Thankfully, Python comes with dozens of string functions including one called `split()`.
+[Have a look at the documentation for split()](http://docs.python.org/3.3/library/stdtypes.html#str.split) and see if you can figure out how to split each line into the name and the vote.

 (Don't worry if you can't write a program that does this just yet, but have a think about it before you skip to the solution.)